Q2 2025 Report Is Live!

 Activity

-xAI’s activity jumped more than 80% in the quarter.
-Among the top ten Power 20 names, only Anduril saw a comparable run-up in overall activity.
-It was the ninth most-active name by overall platform activity, just ahead of Figure AI.
+xAI’s activity jumped more than 2x in the quarter (153%).
+It was the fourth most-active name by overall platform activity, just ahead of Databricks.
+In Q1’25, it had been the ninth most-active name.

 Price Movement